demraldes/36ribs-32u4/README.md

+This is my fork of TMRZ's 36ribs keyboard.
+I have been updating the firmware for my own use to work with a Atmega 32u4 promicro, as an alternative to the RP2040 version.
+While this is partially tested, I have not built one to completion yet, though I do have a working flash on my controller.
+---

 # 36ribs

 Here you will find everything you need to make your own 36ribs keyboard.
 It's my first project, so it's not too complicated.